spectacles-ci/highlightjs-lookml/README.md

 LookML is a language used by [Looker](https://www.looker.com/) to model data, describing dimensions, aggregates, calculations, and data relationships in a SQL database.
 This repository contains a language definition for syntax highlighting with highlight.js.

+If you would like to contribute to this language definition, please read our [contributing guidelines](CONTRIBUTING.md).

 ## Usage

 Simply include the Highlight.js library in your webpage or Node app, then load this module.